fent/chrome-options/README.md

       "storage"
     ]

-If you'll be using the `predefined_sound` fields, also add
+If you'll be using the `predefined_sound` fields, and want to play sounds from a context script, also add

     "web_accessible_resources": [
-      "bower_components/chrome-options/sounds/*.wav"
+      "options/bower_components/chrome-options/sounds/*.wav"
     ]

 If you're using git, I recommend adding `options/bower_components` to your `.gitignore`.